 In the daily mad dash to pump information into public view, it’s too easy for content authors to fall into the familiar who-what-where-when-why routine just to tick off the assignment and move onto the next, and the next, and the next without the discipline to think longer term.
 Of the brands you know and love, consider those whose iconography, messaging and communications have endured and imprinted on you or found a way into your heart and your home.

-Take a page from the most iconic brands in the world who found their audience, defined their purpose, created a set of brand beliefs and communicated those beliefs over and over and over, echoing a set of defined beliefs rooted in purpose.
+Take a page from the most iconic brands in the world who found their audience, defined their purpose, created a set of brand beliefs rooted in purpose and echoed those beliefs consistently.
 And over time, they have created strong followers, affinity and success.
 Here are some thought starters for ways to leverage the approach of enduring brands:

 Relevance: Who is your target audience (the more narrowly defined, the better), and does that target audience have a good reason to care about the message you’re trying to convey?
 If not, define your audience more narrowly, or spin the message in such a way that it’s undeniably relevant.
 Create a persona.
 There are many tutorials on this but knowing who this person is will help you talk with them.